Quantum theory of photonic vortices and quantum statistics of twisted photons: Photonic vortices in paraxial beams

 The PND of a BG beam in $z=0$ plane is given by

 We show the rescaled PND $\langle\hat{n}(\rho,\varphi,0)\rangle/|\alpha \mathcal{N}_{p}|^2$ in Fig.~\ref{fig:BGbeam}~(a).
-For $p\neq 0$, there is a hole with vanishing PND on the $z$-axis.
-On the other hand, a Bessel function $J_p(x)$ has an infinite number of real zeros, thus a Bessel beam will have an infinite number of zero-amplitude circles in the transverse plane (see the red-dashed curves).
-Here, $\rho_{{\rm ZA},j}$ denotes the radius of the $j$th circle.
+For $m\neq 0$, there is a hole with vanishing PND on the $z$-axis.
+On the other hand, a Bessel function $J_m(x)$ has an infinite number of real zeros, and thus a Bessel beam will have an infinite number of zero-amplitude circles in the transverse plane (see the red dashed curves).
+Here $\rho_{{\rm ZA},j}$ denotes the radius of the $j$th circle.

 The corresponding photon current density is given by